VictoryLN/Lostark-Auto-Fish/README.md

 ## Usage
 Edit `main.py` to set your `fishing_keybind`.
 Have Lost Ark open and stand at fishing spot.
+Switch lost ark into focus window within 5 seconds.
 Depending on how much `[energy]` you want to spend (assuming 60 energy per successful catch).
 Will fish until you run out by default.
 ```bash
 python main.py [energy]